rvrnjn594/high-level-design/04-non-functional system characteristics/02-reliability.md

 > The measurement of availability is driven by time loss, whereas the frequency and impact of failures drive the measure of reliability.
 >
-> Availability and reliability are essential because they enablr the stakeholders to assess the health of the service.
+> Availability and reliability are essential because they enable the stakeholders to assess the health of the service.

 > Reliability(R) and availability(A) are two distinct concepts, but they are related.
 >